imodeveloperlab/dskit/README.md

 DSKit is a simple **Design System Kit**  for **iOS 15+ SwiftUI**, designed to help developers create simple, consistent and attractive user interfaces with ease.
 It includes essential view modifiers which ensure that all UI components follow a unified style guide.

+### UIKit Version

+If you're looking for the UIKit version of DSKit, you can find it within the same repository under the subfolder named `UIKitVersion`.
+For more details on the UIKit implementation and its features, please refer to the [UIKit Version documentation](UIKItVersion) provided in the repository.

 ### Components and Layouts